GParareal: A time-parallel ODE solver using Gaussian process emulation: Discussion

 \section{Discussion}

-In this paper, we presented a time-parallel algorithm (GParareal) that iteratively locates a numerical solution to a system of ODEs.
-It does so using a predictor-corrector, comprised of numerical solutions from coarse ($\mathcal{G}$) and fine ($\mathcal{F}$) integrators.
-However, unlike the classical parareal algorithm, it uses a Gaussian process (GP) emulator to infer the correction term $\mathcal{F}-\mathcal{G}$.
+In this paper, we present a time-parallel algorithm (GParareal) that iteratively locates a numerical solution to a system of ODEs.
+It does so using a predictor-corrector, comprised of numerical solutions from coarse ($\G$) and fine ($\F$) integrators.
+However, unlike the classical parareal algorithm, it uses a Gaussian process (GP) emulator to infer the correction term $\F-\G$.
 The numerical experiments reported in \cref{sec:numerics} demonstrate that GParareal performs favourably compared to parareal, converging in fewer iterations and achieving increased parallel speedup for a number of low-dimensional ODE systems.
-We also demonstrate how GParareal can make use of legacy data, i.e.\ prior $\mathcal{F}$ and $\mathcal{G}$ data obtained during a previous simulation of the same system (using different ICs or a shorter time interval), to pre-train the emulator and converge even faster --- something that existing time-parallel methods cannot do.
+We also demonstrate how GParareal can make use of legacy data, i.e.\ prior $\F$ and $\G$ data obtained during a previous simulation of the same system (using different ICs or a shorter time interval), to pre-train the emulator and converge even faster---something that existing time-parallel methods cannot do.

 In \cref{subsec:FHN}, using just the data obtained during simulation (acquisition data), GParareal achieves an almost two-fold increase in speedup over parareal when solving the FitzHugh-Nagumo model.
 Simulating over a range of initial values, GParareal converged in fewer than half the iterations taken by parareal and, in some cases, managed to converge when the coarse solver was too poor for parareal.
 When using legacy data, GParareal could converge in even fewer iterations.
-Similar results were illustrated for the R{\"o}ssler system in \cref{subsec:rossler} but with legacy data obtained from a prior simulation over a shorter time interval --- beneficial when one does not know how long to integrate a system for.
+Similar results were illustrated for the R{\"o}ssler system in \cref{subsec:rossler} but with legacy data obtained from a prior simulation over a shorter time interval---beneficial when one does not know how long to integrate a system for.
+In \cref{subsec:nonauto,subsec:double_pen}, GParareal was tested on a larger number of processors (up to $512$), verifying the theoretical computational complexity results given in \cref{subsec:complexity} and that the cost of the GP needs to be much smaller than the cost of the fine solver in order for speedup to be maximised.
 In all cases, the solutions generated by GParareal were of a numerical accuracy comparable to those found using parareal.